grussorusso/serverledge-deploy/README.md

 - 1+ Cloud node(s) in a given AWS region
 - 1 Load Balancer deployed in one of the Cloud nodes
 - 1 Etcd server deployed in one of the Cloud nodes
+- *(Optional)* 1 Client node deployed alongside the Edge node(s)

 We use Terraform for infrastructure configuration on AWS and Ansible for automated deployment.

+You should properly customize the scripts we provide depending on your needs.

 ## Infrastructure Setup on AWS